yang1206/qmlbook6-zh-en/docs/ch20-qtformcu/helloworld.md

-# Hello World - for MCUs
+# Hello World - for MCUs（MCU上的Hello World）

 As the setup of Qt for MCU can be a bit tricky, we will start with a _Hello World_ like example to ensure that the toolchain works, and so that we can discuss the basic differences between Qt Quick Ultralite and standard Qt Quick.

 First up, we need to start by creating a Qt for MCUs project in Qt Creator to get a C++ entry point into the system.
 When working with Qt Quick Ultralite, we cannot use a common runtime such as ``qml``.
 This is because Qt Quick Ultralite is translated into C++ together with optimized versions of all the assets.
 These are then built into a target executable.
 This means that there is no support for dynamic loading of QML and such - as there is no interpreter running on the target.